 Now let’s get into all the pairs I ordered and tried.

 Please note: All of them except for one are 100% cotton.
-At first they are tight on hips and legs and I don’t recommend sizing up unless you want a baggy fit.
+At first, they are tight on hips and legs, and I don’t recommend sizing up unless you want a baggy fit.
 They need a break-in period or process.
 So keep in mind that the following pics are not how they actually fit once you’ve worn them for some time.
-At the end I will add the pics of one pair I’ve had for over two years and are now soft and broken in.
-I will also chose a pair, break it in and take a new pic for comparison purposes.
+In the end, I will add the pics of one pair I’ve had for over two years and are now soft and broken in.
+I will also choose a pair, break it in and take a new pic for comparison purposes.

 I’ll also clarify which pair is made with selvedge denim, although you will know from the price.

-501 Skinny Old Hangouts $98 – This is the same pair Laura chose when she was looking for her perfect vintage pair.
-The wash is amazing.
-I’m wearing a size 25 which is my regular size.
-It feels tight on hips, butt and upper legs.
-So many other washes distressed and non-distressed.
+501 Skinny Old Hangouts – The wash is amazing.
+I’m wearing a size 25, which is my regular size.
+It feels tight on the hips, butt, and upper legs.

 501 Skinny Old Hangouts $98 – This is how they look at first.
 They get looser with every wear so keep that in mind.